Little ghost, little ghost

 Gavin scrambled out of bed and when he stood he recoiled at the sight before him.
 His body was lying in his bed, and his mother was cradling him in her arms.

 “Oh God,” Gavin began to panic, then he called out, “Tolly!”

-He found Gavin looking healthier then he’d ever seen him.
-His eyes were clear and bright, there was color in his cheeks, it looked like the years of sickness had faded from his body.
+He found Gavin looking healthier than he’d ever seen him.
+His eyes were clear and bright, there was color in his cheeks; it looked like the years of sickness had faded from his body.
 Then Tolly noticed Gavin’s mother and what she was holding.

 “Oh God,” said Tolly, bringing his fingers to his lips.
 “It happened.”